gem5/website/_pages/documentation/general_docs/m5ops.md

 gem5's special opcodes (psuedo instructions) can be used with Fortran programs.
 In the Fortran code, one can add calls to C functions that invoke the special opcode.
 While creating the final binary, compile the object files for the Fortran program and the C program (for opcodes) together.
 I found the documentation provided [here](https://gcc.gnu.org/wiki/GFortranGettingStarted) useful.
 Read the section **-****- Compiling a mixed C-Fortran program**.

+The idea of using gem5 ops with Fortran code is essentially to compile the m5 ops C code to an object file, and then link the object file against the binary calling the m5 ops.
+The C function calling convention in Fortran is such that, if the function name in C code is `void foo_bar_(void)`, then in Fortran, you can call the function by `call foo_bar`.

 ## Linking M5 to your C/C++ code

 In order to link m5 to your code, first build `libm5.a` as described in the section above.